stats60/stats60.github.io/prospectus/index.md

 Grades will be determined as follows:

-- Pre-class assignments (20% credit for completion)
+- Pre-class assignments (20% credit/no credit)
-- In-class assessments (40%: half of the assessments will give credit for completion, while half will be graded for content)
+- In-class assessments (30%)
-- Written assignments/problem sets (25%)
+- Written assignments/problem sets (30%)
 - Final project writeup and peer review (10%)
-- Section attendance and participation (5%)
+- Section attendance and participation (10%)

-Each of the three lowest pre-class assignment grades, graded in-class assessments, and credit/no-credit assessments will be dropped to compute the final grade.
+Two each of the pre-class and in-class assessments will be dropped to compute the final grade.

 There is no midterm or final examination for this class: the scheduled final exam time will be used for a party including a Project Showcase for group projects.  *Attendance at this session is mandatory and will count toward the final project grade.*